AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

  </tbody>
 </table>

-## JSON Body Mapped Using the JSON > Create JSON module {#json-body-mapped-using-the-json-create-json-module}
+## JSON Body Mapped Using the JSON >[!UICONTROL Create JSON] module {#json-body-mapped-using-the-json-create-json-module}

-The Create JSON module makes the specifying JSON easier.
+The [!UICONTROL Create JSON] module makes the specifying JSON easier.
 It also gives you the possibility to define values dynamically.

 For more information about the JSON modules, see [JSON modules](../../workfront-fusion/apps-and-their-modules/json-modules.md).